benjaminion/upgrading-ethereum-book/src/book.md

   - The beacon chain maintains a RANDAO to accumulate randomness.
   - Duties such as proposing blocks, committee assignments, and sync committee participation are assigned based on the RANDAO, with a limited lookahead period.
   - Block proposers verifiably contribute randomness to the RANDAO via BLS signatures over the epoch number.
-  - Validators are able to bias the RANDAO to a small extent but this is not significant problem in practice.
+  - Validators are able to bias the RANDAO to a small extent, but this is not significant problem in practice.

 </div>